Article 19

 2. Paragraph 1 does not apply if:

-of force majeure is due, either alone or in combination with other factors, to the
+the situation of force majeure is due, either alone or in combination with other factors, to the

 conduct of the State invoking it; or